miso-lims/miso-lims/docs/user_manual/freezers_and_rooms.md

 libraries, dilutions and pools can be stored in boxes.
 Those boxes can be stored in freezers, and the freezers are located in rooms.

+Location maps can be uploaded, and then links can be made from freezers to these maps to show where they are located.
+Maps may be in any format with likely choices including html, pdf, and image files.
+If html maps are used, a freezer may also specify an anchor link to further help with locating the freezer on the map page.

 {% assign sub = 1 %}
+{% include userman-heading.md section=page.section sub=sub title="Location Maps" %}

+To get to the Location Maps list, click "Location Maps" in the Misc list in the navigation menu.
+You can open a map by clicking its filename in the list.
+MISO administrators can upload new maps and delete existing maps from here too.

+To upload a new map, click the "Upload" button in the toolbar at the top of the table.
+In the dialog that appears, select the file to upload and optionally enter a description.
+Click the "Upload" button to finish.

+To delete a map, select it in the list and click the "Delete" button in the toolbar at the top of the table.
+Click "Delete" again in the dialog to confirm.
+A location map can only be deleted if there are no freezers linking to it.

+{% include userman-toplink.md %}

+{% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Storage Locations List" %}

 To get to the Storage Locations list, click "Freezers & Rooms" in the Misc list in the menu on the left side of the